aerogear/proposals/sync/server.md

 The last part of the flow is very important.
 This implies a fast feedback loop when developing your Data Schema.
 To ensure the feedback loop is as fast as possible, the architecture of sync will be slightly different that the proof of concept architecture.
-Both the backend for the Admin UI, and the GraphQL API that Apps talk to will be part of the 1 Data Sync server.

 This server will continously run, without any restart needed when the Data Schema changes.
-To facilitate this, the mounting of the graphql express middleware will need to be done in such a way that it always rebuilds the schema based on the latests available.
+To facilitate this, the mounting of the graphql express middleware will need to be done in such a way that it always rebuilds the schema based on the latest available.
 In reality, the parsed schema should be cached, and only reloaded/reparsed if it has changed.
 Here is a sample graphql endpoint mounting in express:

 ```
 const tracing = true